Appearance

 Writing System Prompts

-- What it should/shouldn't do
+- What it should never do

 Basic Structure